seagreen/ianix/shell/purescript/README.md

 I haven't reported this issue upstream yet, if someone else does before me let me know.

+# Reproducibility

+_Nixpkgs_ is pinned, as you can see in `./shell.nix`.

+_psc-package_ relies on authors not changing what git tags point to.
+There are issues open to fix this, see [psc-package #55](https://github.com/purescript/psc-package/issues/55) and [package-sets #32](https://github.com/purescript/package-sets/issues/32).

 # Package set notes

 _psc-package_ has no equivalent to _Stack_'s `extra-deps`.
 If you need a package that's not in an official package set you have to make your own.
 To do so: